PriteshLunkad/speech_to_text/README.md

 * Add gramatical and punctuation rules.
 * Create a system to automaticallay create the conversion rules and add new rules.
 * Add more abreviations like 'USA' for 'United States of America'.
+* Add decontracted phrases like won't to will not.